ShevoPramide/100-days-of-code/r1-log.md

 ### R1D20
 1-start the 0 Day of code on HackerRank.com and finished the first easy challenge.
 2-finished learning menus and toolbars with PyQt5 from zetcode website.
-3-

 #R1D22
 ===========
+1- Today i finished the Day 1 challenge on hackerrank.
+2- i read an article about python (personal experience) on Medium and shared my first book_dl script. :)

 #R1D23
 ===========
+Not Doing alot, just wrote a script to check for any updated version of foxitreader (web scraping).
+I think the main outcome of this mini project is that i finished it when the idea come to my thought :)

 #R1D24
 ===========